endodoug/endodoug.github.io/_posts/2017-03-17-app-store-clean-up.md

 - Orange is the New Black Word Search -> Consistent money maker.
 Priority to get this one back up before OITNB Season 5 hits Neflix.
 - July 4th Word Search -> Since Trump was elected this guy has been getting some action.
 Probably gets some new content and back in the lineup.

+### March 24th Update

+The July 4th Word Search game has been updated, approved and back on the App Store.
+The process was pretty smooth, although I do not enjoy working with Obj-C.  I made a few minor tweaks to overall look and feel of the game which took a little more time than I anticipated, but added some nice improvements.